Pandemic Orders and industry requirements are regularly updated

 To ensure person-to-person contact is minimised, screening may be in the form of a self-assessment that employees can complete prior to attending the workplace for each shift.

-The staff coronavirus (COVID-19) health questionnaire on the Business Victoria website is a useful screening tool for employers.
+The staff COVID-19 health questionnaire on the COVID-19 Victoria website is a useful screening tool for employers.

 Employers have duties under the OHS Act, which include that they must, so far as reasonably practicable:

 - provide and maintain a working environment that is safe and without risks to the health of employees and independent contractors

 - provide adequate facilities for the welfare of employees and independent contractors